Tour Veluwezoom Landal Coldenhove, Velp, Loenen

 Rheder- and Worth-Rhederheide

 The route passes around the Rheder- and Worth-Rhederheide.
 You can see it from here on the right.
-It is a rest area that is not accessible to humans, so that the animals can live undisturbed.
-A little further on you will come across a bench from which you have a good overview of the entire area.
-Here in the western part of the route you can sometimes hear the belling in an easterly wind.
+It is a rest area that is not accessible to people, so that the animals can live there undisturbed.
+A little further on you will come across a bench from which you can have a good view of the entire area.
+Here in the western part of the route you can sometimes hear the bellowing when there is an easterly wind.

 ?